All of our therapists are offering online counselling at this time!

 What mental health conditions the online therapy can be effective for?

-A broad range of mental health conditions, such as depression, anxiety disorders (including generalized anxiety disorder, panic disorder, and social anxiety disorder), OCD, PTSD, bipolar disorder, eating disorders (such as anorexia, bulimia, and binge-eating disorder), substance abuse and addiction, personality disorders (including borderline personality disorder), sleep disorders, relationship issues, stress and burnout, grief and loss, and adjustment disorders, can be addressed effectively through online therapy.
+A broad range of mental health conditions, such as depression, anxiety disorders (including generalized anxiety disorder, panic disorder, and social anxiety disorder), OCD, PTSD, bipolar disorder, eating disorders (such as anorexia, bulimia, and binge-eating disorder), personality disorders (including borderline personality disorder), sleep disorders, relationship issues, stress and burnout, grief and loss, and adjustment disorders, can be addressed effectively through online therapy.

 What online platforms are used for virtual therapy?